 - Communication Skills Enrichment sessions

 - LLL online/in-person conferences

-To practice one-on-one helping and Group facilitation skills, The Applicant and supporting Leader complete the Preview of Mothers’ Questions/Problems and Group Dynamics/Management (Preview).
+To practice one-on-one helping and Group facilitation skills, The Applicant and supporting Leader complete the Preview of Helping Questions and Group Management (Preview).
 It can be started at any time throughout the application.
 The Preview brings together the information gathering, learning, and skills development the Applicant covers during her application.
 It may be completed using practice emails and phone calls, role-play, discussion, and mock meetings.